 Video depositions can be invaluable for legal professionals and their clients.
 The increased capabilities of video technology has made it even easier for lawyers to access enhanced deposition resources and to use video depositions in their cases.
 There are several reasons why lawyers across the country have begun relying heavily on this technology over the years, but here are just a few of the more common reasons:

 - Initial witness testimonies can be documented effectively for later assessment.

 This may be valuable if a witness tries to change his or her testimony on the stand.
-A personal injury lawyer Phoenix AZ relies on may reference the witness’ initial statements from his or her video deposition if there are any discrepancies in details.
+A personal injury lawyer may reference the witness’ initial statements from his or her video deposition if there are any discrepancies in details.
 This may also help to determine if the individual will be a strong witness to place in front of a judge or jury.

 - Witnesses can provide valuable testimonies regardless of where they are located.

 Some cases are weakened because key witnesses cannot attend a deposition in person — whether it’s because of medical condition, a family emergency, or simply being out of town for an extended period of time.
 A dependable court reporting service may have numerous locations across the country, and sometimes even internationally.
 These services have the technical equipment required to record and share sensitive information that a witness might provide in a deposition.
 The witness doesn’t even have to be in the same city as the legal firm handling the case.

 - Video depositions display body language, which may be very important when determining the authenticity of a witness’ testimony.